Aps2612/Rozgaar/README.md

 ### Pending Tasks

-- Unit Tests - Due to shortage of time, I couldn't write many unit-test.
 - Login Sessions and Dashboard of Applications
 - No Authentication for recruiter
-- facility to remoce the job once you gets hired
+- Facility to remove the job once you gets hired

 ### Additional Features to add: